-From buying cleaning supplies to setting the ideal pricing strategy for your rental, it can get pretty hectic.
-That's why we like to share our expertise with property owners and help them make the right decisions that will lead their businesses to success.
+From buying cleaning supplies to setting the right pricing strategy for your rental, things can get pretty hectic.
+Here, you'll find valuable insights to help you make smart decisions that lead your rental business to success.

 1. It's important to consider your costs.

-First things first — one of the major aspects of setting up a short-term rental is having to bear costs.
-When you're launching a new rental in Pensacola Beach, you'll be met with startup expenses.
+First things first.
+One of the major aspects of setting up a short-term rental is having to bear costs.
+When you're launching a new rental in Pensacola Beach, or anywhere else, you'll be met with startup expenses.

 2. Keeping your rental updated and stylish pays off.